 A drone or a UAV (unmanned aerial vehicle) typically refers to a pilotless aircraft that operates through a combination of technologies, including computer vision, artificial intelligence, object avoidance tech, and others.
 But drones can also be ground or sea vehicles that operate autonomously.

 Many of the drones are being designed exclusively for surveillance, but others for offensive operations.
-Prox Dynamics, a military grade UAV manufacturer acquired by FLIR Systems in Q4’16, has become one of the many reconnaissance UAVs used by militaries around the world, including the US Marines, the British Army, the Australian Army, and Norway’s Armed Forces.
+Prox Dynamics, a military grade UAV manufacturer acquired by FLIR Systems in Q4’16, offers one of the many reconnaissance UAVs used by militaries around the world, including the US Marines, the British Army, the Australian Army, and Norway’s Armed Forces.

 2. Emergency Response

-Land Rover recently partnered with the Austrian Red Cross to design a special operations vehicle with a roof-mounted, thermal imaging drone.
+In 2017, Land Rover partnered with the Austrian Red Cross to design a special operations vehicle with a roof-mounted, thermal imaging drone.
 The vehicle includes an integrated landing system, which allows the drone to securely land atop the vehicle while in motion.
 This custom Land Rover Discovery, dubbed “Project Hero,” hopes to save lives by speeding up response times.

 Additionally, Delft University of Technology has tested an ambulance drone that could deliver defibrillators on demand.
 By extending existing emergency infrastructure, drones may be able to dramatically increase survival rates in both rural and urban areas around the world.

 In addition to emergency response, drones have proved useful during times of natural disaster.
 In the aftermath of hurricanes and earthquakes, UAVs have been used to assess damage, locate victims, and deliver aid.
 And in certain circumstances, they are helping to prevent disasters altogether.